avtrev/netmon/README.md

 The repo does not contain all the files needed to execute the application.

-This application is for MacOs
+This application is made for MacOs.

 # Description